777arc/PySDR/content/cyclostationary.rst

     f = np.linspace(-0.5, 0.5, len(samples))
     plt.plot(f, magnitude_metric)

-You can then use a peak finding algorithm, such as scipy's :code:`signal.find_peaks()`.
+You can then use a peak finding algorithm, such as SciPy's :code:`signal.find_peaks()`.
 Below we plot :code:`magnitude_metric` for each of the three signals used in the Multiple Overlapping Signals section, first individually, then combined:

 .. image:: ../_images/non_csp_metric.svg
    :align: center